Venerable Jewish publication the Forward going digital-only

 It started publishing an English-language weekly edition in 1990.
 Both the English and Yiddish editions have been published monthly since 2017.

-Feddersen said the Forward has more than 2 million online readers a month.
+Feddersen said the Forward reaches more than 2 million online readers a month, dwarfing the print magazine's 16,000 English-language subscribers and fewer than 1,000 Yiddish-language subscribers.

+"Whereas our readers once went to the newsstand with a nickel to read the news of the day, today, the vast majority of our community connects through the digital world," Feddersen said.
+"That is where the Forward is and will be."

 She said 10 staff members will be laid off with the elimination of the print editions.